gjcliff/ROS2_Docker_Camera_Calibration/README.md

 This repo lets you calibrate USB cams, and realsenses, using either opencv chessboards or charuco boards.

-This is not a ros2 package.
+This is not a ros2 package that you can put into your src/ directory at this moment in time.
+This is meant to be used within docker only.

 This repo makes use of this awesome ROS2 package: https://docs.ros.org/en/jazzy/p/camera_calibration/doc/index.html